Are Sweepstakes Casinos Legal?

 What this means for you as a player

-- Enforcement targets operators, not players.
-Every statute and enforcement action above is aimed at companies.
-We found no case of a player criminally charged for playing a sweepstakes casino; the player-side legal activity runs the other direction, as class actions by players against operators to recover losses.
+- Enforcement targets operators, not players, with one statutory exception.
+Almost every statute and action above is aimed at companies, and we found no case of a player criminally charged for playing a sweepstakes casino; the player-side legal activity runs the other direction, as class actions by players against operators to recover losses.
+The exception is Louisiana, whose statute reaches the player directly: a “client” gambling by computer in the state faces up to $500 or six months.
+We have seen no sign it is being used against sweepstakes players, but it is on the books, which is one more reason to redeem and stop when your state closes.

 - Geo-blocking does the enforcing.
 If your state is on an operator’s excluded list, the site blocks registration or play by location.
 That exclusion list, published in every operator’s terms, is the fastest way to see where a site thinks it can operate.